Why do we need groups?

 Can I use grouping to improve accuracy?

 For small tweaks, modifying groups can be quite powerful.
-However, for recurring issues with accuracy, it’s best to discuss with the account manager to see if a retraining is a better option than groups.
+However, for recurring issues with accuracy, it’s best to discuss this with your Keatext account manager to see if retraining is a better option than tweaking groups.

 Are the changes permanent?

-How do I merge specific Topics or Indicators into a group?
+How do I merge specific Topics or Opinions into a group from the analytics page?

-If you wish to combine two or more Topics or Indicators because they represent the same concept, click on the Topic or Indicator display icon at the top right hand of your screen.
+If you wish to combine two or more Topics or Opinions because they represent the same concept, click on the Topics or Opinions links at the top right hand of your screen.

-In the screenshot above, I have selected "Place" and "Area" since in the context of this dataset they express the same concept.
+In the screenshot above, we have selected "Home" and "House" since in the context of this dataset they express the same concept.
 After clicking Merge, you can choose to add the selected results to an existing group or create a new one.

 How do I manage groups?

-First, head to the group management page by clicking on the management icon in the navigation menu on the left of the screen.
-This page is shared by watchlists and groups.
-To manage groups, click on either Group Topics or Group Indicators.
+First, head to the Management page by clicking on the checklist icon in the navigation menu on the left of the screen.
+This page is used to manage Topic and Opinion Groups and Filtersets.
+Click on either Topic Groups or Opinion Groups.

-Groups can be managed either by modifying the settings for that group or in bulk by selecting the boxes in front of the groups and modifying multiple groups at the same time.
+Groups can be managed either by modifying the settings for a group individually, or in bulk by selecting the checkboxes to the left of the groups and modifying multiple groups at the same time.
 The options are:

-Merge Group - Combine groups into bigger groups.
+Merge groups - Combine two or more groups into one larger group.